Calista

 a woman drinking water

 Bloating is another one of the most common semaglutide side effects.
 As with nausea, this symptom is likely due to slow gastric emptying.
-You may reduce bloating by staying hydrated, avoiding carbonated beverages, and avoiding beans, lentils, and other foods that can cause excess gas.

 Constipation